Estimated time: 15 min

 3. How should physical information be handled in workspaces?

-4. How should physical information be available once is dismissed?
+4. How should physical information be disposed of once it is discarded?

 Scope of the policy